starofrainnight/rabird.selenium/README.rst

 This library is an extension library build on top of selenium.

-It provided a bunch features that need in production enviroment but selenium have not provide yet or won't provide by design even in future:
+It provided a bunch features that need in production enviroment but selenium have not provide yet or won't provided by design even in future:

 - Added force_xxx() series functions to invoke the element directly even the element be covered by other elements.
 Just as force_click(), force_focus(),